Decorative neutral curve divider

 Ask: "Who else are you evaluating?" and "What do you like about their approach?"
 Don't ask "Why should you choose us?"—ask "How are you thinking about the differences between options?"
 This reveals how the prospect views competition without forcing defensive positioning.

-Common MEDDIC Mistakes to Avoid
+Common MEDDIC Mistakes (And How to Fix Them)

 Checkbox Qualification